Chidelemmanuel/HNG--React-Ticket-Pulse/README.md

-# TicketApp – React Implementation
+# Ticket-Pulse App – React Implementation

 This repository contains the **React version** of the Multi-Framework Ticket Management Web App, part of the Frontend Stage 2 assignment.
 The app provides a fully functional ticket system with authentication, dashboard, and CRUD operations for tickets.